Wilten Abbey

 Worth knowing

-This takeover was associated with lands that the monastery could dispose of.
+The assumption of ecclesiastical rights and duties was linked to the lordship of the land over which the monastery could dispose.
 The powerful Bavarian duke Heinrich der Löwe donated a hereditary farm from his estate to the monastery.
 The monastery had lower jurisdiction over these lands, which included everything that was not subject to the blood court.
-The church was regarded as a strict feudal lord.
-It is therefore no wonder that during the uprising of 1525, Wilten Abbey was the Innsbruck institution that came under the most pressure.
-In 1180, it was Wilten Abbey that Counts of Andechs the areas south of the Inn on which the town was founded.
-Part of the deal was the takeover of the parishes of Wilten, Ampass and Patsch by the Premonstratensians.
+In 1180, it was Wilten Abbey that ceded the lands south of the Inn to the Counts of Andechs, on which the town was founded.
+Part of the deal was the takeover of several parishes by the Premonstratensians.

-The buildings partially collapsed in 1644.
-Like so many 17th century Baroque buildings in Innsbruck, today's Witten basilica was built according to plans by Christoph Gumpp.
-The lavish church furnishings and many of the paintings were added in the following centuries.
+In the 17th century, the fashion of the time demanded an architectural statement in order to represent the spiritual welfare duties in a manner befitting one's status.
+The new Baroque building of the monastery in 1665 was a matter of imperial importance.
+Emperor Leopold I was personally present at the opening.
+The lavish church furnishings and many of the paintings were added to over the following centuries.
 The gleaming white stone figures on the gable depict the patron saints Laurentius and Stefanus as well as St Mary.
-Inside, frescoes depict the handing over of the monastery to St Norbert, the stoning of St Stephen and St Anne, the patron saint of Wilten, who protects the monastery from approaching Bavarian troops.
+The entrance gate is guarded by the giants Haymon and Thyrsus, the two legendary protagonists of the legend surrounding the foundation of the monastery.
+Inside, frescoes depict the handover of the monastery to St Norbert, the stoning of St Stephen and St Anne, the patron saint of Wilten, who protects the monastery from approaching Bavarian troops.
+Directly behind the mighty entrance portal stands a man-sized figure of Haymon in silver armour with a dragon's tongue in his hand.
 The black side altars and the main altar are particularly splendid in contrast to the rest of the church's white colour scheme.
 Parts such as the chapter house and the cross vault have been preserved and date back to the Gothic period.
-The reopening of the monastery in 1665 was an imperial affair, with Emperor Leopold I attending in person.

 Innsbruck as part of the Imperium Romanum